DeepWisdom/AutoDL/README_EN.md

-## Usage for local development and testing
+# 9. Usage for AutoDL local development and testing
 1. Git clone the repo
 ```
 cd <path_to_your_directory>